decsys/decsys/response-items/README.md

 The typical intended use of this component is for asking a Participant to Accept terms or Confirm they have read instructions.

+# ✅ DECSYS Discrete Scale Response

+This is a component that allows a Survey Participant to provide a discrete answer on a Discrete Scale.

 # ✅ DECSYS Free Text Response

 This is a simple component that provides a Free Textarea for Survey Participants to enter any response they wish.